 With a loss of just 36%, this is actually well under the 45%-50% average experience by most other states since the 1920s.
 In any event, for more information about Montana railroads, in terms of route mileage over the years please refer to the chart above.

-alive the railroad's history as well as others like the Great Northern Railway and Northern Pacific Railway.
+However, several museums are now open in the state keeping alive the railroad's history as well as others like the Great Northern Railway and Northern Pacific Railway.